howonlee/mertonon/essays/gantt.md

 #### picture

 Cost nodes are grouped together into layers that look like functional responsibility centers, which are related to each other by sets of so-called weights.
-These are the dependencies folks determine in the tasks, so this is the weighted alternative to the Gantt DAG ordering.
+These are the dependencies folks determine in the tasks, so this is the weighted alternative to the schedule ordering.
 Importantly, they're also fully intended to be political indications of resource allocation.
 Here are the layers, because this is the internal political considerations for an organization of one:

 #### picture

 Mertonon will tell you where to move towards the allocations.
-The original purported purpose of Gantt charts is to do this indirectly - to allocate the resources from the estimate.
+The original purported purpose of schedules is to do this indirectly - to allocate the resources from the estimate.
 Instead of giving the estimate and allocating from there, Mertonon suggests the allocations directly.
 The difference is in the greater political mutability of Mertonon instances.

 #### picture